Old Palace, Canterbury

 The Old Palace, also referred to as the Archbishop's Palace, is a historic building situated within the precincts of Canterbury Cathedral.
 It is the main residence of the Archbishop of Canterbury when in Canterbury.

 Background

 Built within the grounds of the Cathedral, probably by Lanfranc in the 11th century, the Old Palace was the residence of the Archbishop when he visited Canterbury.
 The palace was rebuilt between 1193 and 1228.
-The Great Hall, the second largest medieval great hall in Britain after Westminster Hall, was constructed c 1200-1220 by Archbishops Hubert Walter and Stephen Langton and demolished in the 1650s.
-In 1982, a large trench was excavated on the site of the Great Hall.
+The Great Hall was constructed c 1200-1220 by Archbishops Hubert Walter and Stephen Langton, It was the second largest medieval great hall in Britain after Westminster Hall and was demolished wholsesale in the 1650s.
+In 1982, an archaeological trench was excavated on the site of the Great Hall.

 In 1647, during the English Civil War, the palace was taken over by Parliament along with its estates.
-Most of the major buildings of the Palace were demolished in the 1650s.
-It stayed empty until the 19th century.
+Most of the Palace was demolished in the 1650s, and the surviving elements remained empty or little used until the 19th century.